 The end of the Early Epigravettian is set at c.
 18.1-17.6ka cal BP.
 Several factors must be considered regarding these results.
 First, the aforementioned inconsistency of the definition(s) of the Early Epigravettian could influence our analysis.
 Despite some ‘markers’ (i.e. specific tools or technological features) being broadly agreed by scholars as characteristic from Gravettian and Early Epigravettian, others are not fully accepted and vary depending on individual authors’ criteria.
 Hence, in order to make clear the duration of this potential Gravettian-Early Epigravettian overlap, a global reassessment of the assemblages, combining technological and multi-criteria approaches to taxonomy, must be addressed in the future.
 Second, our results endorse criticisms of the model claiming contemporaneity between the Early Epigravettian and the western-European Solutrean, initially proposed by G. Laplace (1997), but never discussed in detail since.
 On the contrary, recent work on Early Epigravettian assemblages in the Western Mediterranean area point to affinities and analogies with the Badegoulian rather than the Solutrean (Tomasso, 2015; Tomasso and Rots, 2021).
-Considering our results, the timespan of the Early Epigravettian covers both TCs and even the Lower Magdalenian in France (Ducasse and Langlais, 2007; Renard and Ducasse, 2015; Banks et al., 2019).
+In light of our results, the timespan of the Early Epigravettian covers both TCs and even the Lower Magdalenian in France (Ducasse and Langlais, 2007; Renard and Ducasse, 2015; Banks et al., 2019).
 This suggests an independent cultural evolutionary path for territories that, during the Gravettian, showed a high degree of technological affinity.

-Further, with no intention of falling into climatic determinism, we cannot ignore the fact that this phenomenon is coincident in time with the LGM, and includes for instance the negative dimension to both null models previously mentioned, which may be interpreted as a general contraction in human population density of the inner areas due to the harsh climatic conditions to settle in the Great Adriatic Plain, nowadays submerged.
+Further, with no intention of falling into climatic determinism, we cannot ignore the fact that this phenomenon is coincident in time with the LGM, and includes for instance the negative deviation to both null models previously mentioned, which may be interpreted as a general contraction in human population density of the inner areas due to the harsh climatic conditions to settle in the Great Adriatic Plain, nowadays submerged.
 Furthermore, our results show that the Early-Late Epigravettian transition in the Adriatic took place probably around 17.6-17.1ka cal BP (95.4%).
 This date coincides with the transition between GS-2.2 and GI-2.1, fixed between 17.7-17.1ka cal BP (Rasmussen et al. 2014).
 The potential implications of this correlation should be explored in future research.